 For U.S. Citizens issues please write to MontevideoACS@state.gov

-- Immigrant Visa Services: The United States Embassy in Montevideo is currently offering limited immigrant visa services including IR-1, IR-2, CR-1, CR-2, K1, K2, and DV immigrant visas.
-Notices containing detailed information about the current status of visa services worldwide and visa restrictions related to the COVID-19 global pandemic can be found here.
+- Immigrant Visa Services: The United States Embassy in Montevideo has resumed routine immigrant visa services.
+A notice containing detailed information about the current status of immigrant visa services worldwide can be found here.

 For questions related to immigrant visa issues please write to: MontevideoIV@state.gov

 - Nonimmigrant Visa Services: The United States Embassy in Montevideo has resumed routine nonimmigrant visa services.
 Latest updates on worldwide nonimmigrant visa services can be found here.
 Questions about nonimmigrant visas can be sent to: MontevideoVisas@state.gov

 - Uruguayan sources for useful COVID-19 related information:

 - Official Statements regarding the COVID-19 situation in Uruguay (SINAE)